-Choosing A Sync Engine for a Local-First App In 2026
+Choosing a Sync Engine for Local-First in 2026

-The following is a first-hand account of the process I went through when choosing a sync engine for nibfont.
+The following is a first-hand account of how I chose a sync engine for nibfont.
 This is a real hand-written blog post with the opinions of a human.

 tldr: zero wins, livestore is great but not a good match for my use case, electric is radioactive waste that should be avoided at all costs.